pauljohn32/sc_shell/notes/shell-3.md

 2. $@ collects up all of the command line arguments.

 More rigorous ways exist to name and check command line arguments.
-Don't get too committed to the simple
-$1 $2 notation.
+Don't get too committed to the simple $1 $2 notation.

-### Lets make a little test case.
+#### Lets make a little test case. .{.bs-callout .bs-callout-gray}

-*mytest.sh*
+Write the following into a file named *mytest.sh*

 ```
 echo "$1"